 We wish to personalize learning for our students, with the goal of growing self-directed learners.
 While the use of technology is not the core of La Escuelita’s vision of personalization, a few key programs help us give our students time to put themselves in their own zones of proximal development.
-And, while excellent direct instruction is central piece to our program, our students also have opportunities to construct their own knowledge through play, dance, Making, and outdoor learning.
+And, while excellent direct instruction is central to our program, our students also have opportunities to construct their own knowledge through play, dance, Making, and outdoor learning.

 The Chromebooks we use wisely.

 The binders in which student set and monitor their goals.

 The materials and equipment that enhance Making and Innovation.